QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 Links to the actual webpages and source of these excerpts are also provided at the bottom of the README.

  Because TTSReader is a paid service, we have provided a collection of all processed recordings in a [google drive](https://drive.google.com/drive/folders/1XMca6gJVa3iX1yEqHoQxlFnAMySBhFmX?usp=sharing).
 These files can also be located in the [audio-files-for-transcription folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/audio-files-for-transcription).
+However, we recommend accessing the google drive for the audio recordings as their are named, whereas the audio-files-for-transcription folder only contains the URLs of the recordings from Amazon S3 without any discernernability within each URL.

 To see how to generate transcripts using AWS Transcribe: [aws-generated-transcriptions folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/aws-generated-transcripts)